 8. After a short delay in respect of a Marine Licence variation, the Blue Marine Foundation team is in liaison with RHHA to make the final preparations for their planned placement of a layer of shells and gravels on specified subtidal areas of the riverbed to create a native oyster habitat.
-This is now planned for March 2023.
+This is now planned for March and April 2023, alongside associated monitoring and surveys.